BrandonTang89/MERN-ToDoList/README.md

 This app aims to use modern web development technologies including React.js, Node.js and MongoDB to develop a simple CRUD application.

+# Architecture
+The Express.js server acts as the back-end.
+The user requests for the React.js front-end page from the root of the express server.
 # Requirements
 The project runs on the MERN stack, thus we require the following programmes
 - node.js